CyVerse-Validate/docs/_build/html/_sources/syngenta_tut.txt

 ----------------------------------
 Visualize Results with Demonstrate
 ----------------------------------
+ **Currently it is easier to work with R on your own system than on Stampede.**
+ The final step of Validation will be comparing the results using a visualization method of your choice.
+Refer to :ref:`datastore` to download results from Stampede to your own disk or the data store.

-Demonstrate is the final step in the Validate known-truth pipeline for iPlant Collaborative.
+Demonstrate is the final step in the Validate known-truth pipeline.
 Using output from Winnow, it produces a set of graphics showing differences in a GWAS/QTL applications performance under varying heritability and population structure.
 Demonstrate also functions without the need for heritability or population structure, but different graphics will be produced in that case.

 The function you will want to use depends on what type of data you have: